 Kerry Street Community School could not operate without the support and practical help of our families.
 Parents contribute to the success of our school in a number of ways: through classroom support; offering specialist workshops and projects; community jobs; participating in Busy Bees; cooking lunch; cleaning; fundraising; organising social events; admin help; marketing and joining the School Council.

 We understand that families can be under a lot of pressure balancing work, family, school and social commitments so it is very important you are aware of what is expected of you before joining Kerry Street.
+If you would like to learn more about community jobs, and parents as volunteers, please download our Parent Handbook.

 Our links with the wider community